kala13x/slog/README.md

 ```

 ### Thread tracing
-You can trace thread IDs and display in output if additional information is needed while debugging threads.
+If you are looking for additional information about threads while debugging, you can trace thread IDs and display in the output.

 Here is an example:
 ```c